Skip to content

 Best Things To Do In Lucerne, Switzerland

 The Jesuit Church is dedicated to St. Francis Xavier.
 It was the first large baroque church in Switzerland at that time.
-It became a kind of beacon at the height of the Counter-Reformation for such Protestant cities as Geneva and Zurich.
+At the height of the Counter-Reformation, it became a kind of beacon for Protestant cities such as Geneva and Zurich.

-The construction of the structure continued throughout the 16th and 17th centuries, and the lighting of the temple took place in 1677.
+The construction of the structure continued throughout the 16th and 17th centuries, and the temple was lit in 1677.
 The exterior and interior of the Jesuit church are characterized by luxury, typical of the Baroque style.
 For example, inside the temple, you can see rich stucco in the side chapels, a striking example of the work of the Wessobrunn School of molders (Germany).

 Church of St. Leodegar